edabrowska/el_passion_psd/README.md

 ## Bundle analysis

-Run `$ npm run analyze` to see what makes your bundles so fat.
+Run `$ yarn analyze` to see what makes your bundles so fat.

 ## Error tracking